-For the year ended 31 December 2019, 6.5 per cent. of Ferrovial's revenues (5.9 per cent. for the year ended 31 December 2018), were generated by its assets and businesses located in the UK.
+For the year ended 31 December 2019, 6.5 per cent. of Ferrovial's revenues (5.9 per cent. for the year ended 31 December 2018), were generated by its assets and businesses located in the UK, other than those which are equity accounted (HAH since 2011 and AGS since its acquisition).

-Decreases in the funds allocated to public sector projects may harm Ferrovial's business, financial condition and results of operations.
+Risks related to decreases in the funds allocated to public sector projects.